smarx/ethshardingpoc/README.md

 # Ethereum Sharding Proof of Concept

 This repository contains a proof of concept for a sharding implementation on Ethereum by Vlad Zamfir.
 The project was built during [ETHBerlin](http://ethberlin.com/), over 2 days, and should *not* be considered final nor production grade.
+There are probably major bugs/issues.

 ## Getting started [to be updated]